themonetizr/monetizr-android-sdk/README.md

 ```

 ## Using the library in your app
 To use the SDK you need an [API key][4].
-For testing purposes you can use public test key **4D2E54389EB489966658DDD83E2D1**.
+For testing purposes, you can use public test key **4D2E54389EB489966658DDD83E2D1**.
 It must be called once, before invoking Monetizr library for the first time.

 ```kotlin
 MonetizrSdk.apikey = "4D2E54389EB489966658DDD83E2D1"